Category Archives: Northern Gold Country

 This is one of the prettiest mountain rides in Bestrides.
 For the first 22 miles, you’re treated to views of a large river canyon on one side of the road and stunning multi-colored rock walls on the other.
 If you’re a rock lover, this and the Kings Canyon ride will be your favorite rides, ever.
 And the road is one continuous lazy serpentine—downhill, it’s 25 miles of buttery-smooth slalom course.
 The only thing that keeps it from being the ride of your life is that it’s also 25 miles of almost unvaried, fairly monotonous 4-6% climbing—never difficult, but a bit tedious.
 Luckily you can take your mind off the monotony any time by looking at the scenery on either side of you.
 No distractions here—no inns, no houses, no waterfalls—just you, the road, and the canyon.

-A reader tells me that the end of this route before the turn-around is unplowed in winter (should there ever be snow again).
+A reader tells me that the end of this route before the turn-around is unplowed in winter.

 Lincoln Hills